- Areas of Study

 37. Is an internship important for my career goal to be in a crime lab?
 YES.
 If you are interested in a crime lab position as a chemist or biologist, you should try to get an internship before you graduate.
 Crime lab directors are HIGHLY biased towards applicants with an internship experience.

 38. Is an internship important if I'm interested in a forensic career which requires a higher degree (such as pathology, anthropology, odontology. . .)?
 No, an internship is not as necessary, but some kind of experience at the undergraduate level in the area to which you are applying for graduate school is always a good idea.
 This could be anything from an undergraduate teaching assistantship to a volunteer position to a senior thesis—but such experience makes your graduate application stronger.

 39. Who is the advisor for the Forensic Science Program?
-There are three advisors for the program.
-Dr. Stubblefield, the program director, is advisor to seniors and juniors (email@example.com).
-Sophomores go to Dr. Richard Wise (firstname.lastname@example.org) in Psychology and Dr. Igor Ovtchinnikov (email@example.com) in Biology has most freshmen.
+There are two advisors for the program.
+Dr. Stubblefield, a forensic anthropologist is advisor to seniors and juniors (email@example.com).
+Freshmen and sophomores receive advising from Kayla Hotvedt (firstname.lastname@example.org) in the Arts and Sciences college office.